AtaBaranta/Messaging-App/README.md

 # Messaging-App

-It is a messaging application written in C language in a very tight time for the Operating Systems course project in the Computer Science Undergraduate Degree.
+It is a messaging application written in C language in a <ins>**very tight time**</ins> for the Operating Systems course project in the Computer Science Undergraduate Degree.

 It is designed as multithreaded, using socket programming, with a single server and N-Client.